ARCHER2-HPC/archer2-docs/docs/data-tools/blender.md

 To automatise this process addons like the one available in [blender4science](https://github.com/EPCCed/blender4science/) are helpful as they allow to submit multiple identical jobs and handles the parallelisation to render each frame only once.

-!!! note Blender doesn't work on ARCHER2 GPU nodes at the moment due to incompatibilities with the rocm version available
+!!! note
+    Blender cannot be run on the ARCHER2 AMD MI210 GPU nodes as that hardware does not support the Cycles render engine.